-In Senegal, nearly half a million people now live in Open Defecation Free (ODF) communities thanks to the work of WSSCC’s Global Sanitation Fund (GSF) supported programme since 2010.
+In Senegal, since 2010, nearly half a million people have been enabled to live in Open Defecation Free (ODF) communities thanks to the work of WSSCC’s Global Sanitation Fund (GSF) supported programme..

 Many rural communities in the region now face the challenge of safely managing the faecal waste they are capturing successfully.
 The benefits of living open defecation free can be negated by unofficial dumping of waste in or near water sources that are used for household, commercial or other purposes.
 Good faecal sludge management is thus part of WSSCC’s new strategy and specific objective to ensure ‘Safe sanitation and hygiene access and use for everyone, everywhere’.